Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface/u-lecturer-interface-23-navigate-sidebar.md

 ## Typical procedure

 1. Click <kbd>down</kbd>
-2. The second tab is navigated
+2. The tab below is selected
 3. Click <kbd>up</kbd>
-4. The first tab is navigated
+4. The tab above is selected

 ## Alternative procedures

+2.1 no tab below \
+2.1.1 the first tab is selected \
+4.1. no tab above \
+4.1.1 the last tab is selected

 ## Criticality